Execute a command

 loginprogram does.) -c Causes command to be executed with an empty environment. -a The shell passes name as the zeroth argument to command.

 If command is supplied, it replaces the shell without creating a new process.
-If no command is specified, redirections may be used to affect the current shell environment.
+If no command is specified, redirections can be used to affect the current shell environment.

 If there are no redirection errors, the return status is zero; otherwise the return status is non-zero.